top of page

 A history of UA+Ed funding for DEI programs in our School District

-UA+Ed has given many grants over the years that have provided authentic learning experiences of the history of injustices in our country and the world.
-Between 2012 and 2013 Jones and Hastings Middle Schools brought Eva Kor, a Holocaust surviver, to speak to students about forgiveness of injustices and Ruby Bridges the first African American student integrated into an all-white school in 1960.
+Over the years, UA+Ed has funded many grants supporting authentic learning experiences for students as they learn the history of injustices in our country and the world.
+Between 2012 and 2013 Jones and Hastings Middle Schools welcomed Eva Kor, a Holocaust survivor, who spoke to students about the importance of forgiveness of injustices.
+Soon after, Ruby Bridges, the first African American student integrated into an all-white school in 1960, visited the middle schools.

 In support of teachers and staff, UA+Ed partnered with the school district in 2019 to fund books for SEED - Seeking Equity and Equality for Students, a staff book club initiated by two teachers, Warren Orloff and Star Simpson.